 “He shall be great, and shall be called the Son of the Highest: and the Lord God shall give unto him the throne of his father David: And he shall reign over the house of Jacob for ever; and of his kingdom there shall be no end.” – Luke 1:32-33

 The prophets declared that his name would be “God with us” (Mat 1:23).
 Then, just in case they were thick as bricks contemporary prophets gave them more prophecies about Jesus (Luke 1:67, Luke 2:19, Luke 2:34, Luke 2:36).

 Nevertheless, of all the things that Mary could and probably did know, there is one thing that she most definitely did not know.

 “Even the mystery which hath been hid from ages and from generations…” – Col 1:26

-Mary could not know anything about the mystery of Christ that was not revealed later unto Saul of Tarsus.
+Mary did not know the mystery of Christ that was first revealed later to Saul of Tarsus.

 This means Mary was ignorant of how Jesus would be crucified to save all men freely by his blood.
 Jesus’ own disciples were ignorant of his death when the Lord talked about his death:

 “ And they shall scourge him, and put him to death: and the third day he shall rise again.
 And they understood none of these things: and this saying was hid from them, neither knew they the things which were spoken. “ – Luke 18:33-34

 It was Mary who invoked Jesus to perform his first recorded miracle:

 “ And when they wanted wine, the mother of Jesus saith unto him, They have no wine.” – John 20:3